 My soft spot is supporting pregnancy care centers and places that help house single, battered, or teen mothers.
 We go and visit and talk to teen moms and advocate for programs that allow the mothers to actually wear their infants to class for the first four months after birth.
 We also collaborate with programs in the county that send counselors out to high risk families and tell them of the benefits of babywearing, teach them how to wear their babies and give them a wrap or carrier to get them started.

-It is because of You that we are able to touch these lives each day and empower these women in our community.
+It is because of You that we are able to touch these lives each day and empower these parents in our community.
 Small acts of great love.

-With each woman and child that are brought together, another lifelong bond is enhanced.
+With each parent and child that are brought together, another lifelong bond is enhanced.
 Imagine that ripple effect.